Credit: @thefarmersmuseum on Instagram

 Courtesy of Bethel Woods Center for the Arts

-Bethel Woods Center For The Arts, aka the home of Woodstock, is putting a groovy spin on family-friendly Halloween fun with "Peace Love and Pumpkins” (through October 30; pictured).
-Wind through the garden trails of Bethel Woods lit aglow with thousands of unique hand-carved jack-o-lanterns and pumpkin art featuring festival icons from Janis Joplin to Jimi Hendrix, dinosaurs, mermaids, witches, and much more.
-There are special themed nights, including a Sensory Friendly Experience (October 24).
+Bethel Woods Center For The Arts, aka the home of Woodstock, is putting a groovy spin on family-friendly Halloween fun with "Peace Love and Pumpkins” (through October 29; pictured).
+Wind through the garden trails lit aglow with thousands of unique hand-carved jack-o-lanterns and pumpkin art featuring festival icons from Janis Joplin to Jimi Hendrix, dinosaurs, mermaids, witches, and much more.
+There are special themed nights, including a Sensory Friendly Experience (October 23).
 Get into the spirit of 1969 with a stop at Hector’s Inn, where the psychedelic sign on the front lawn proudly proclaiming itself as “Woodstock’s Original Watering Hole” gets paired up with scarecrows and pumpkins in the fall.
 All-day breakfast and lunch is on the menu at Bethel Market Cafe where you can get some “laid back” sandwiches and “far out” soups.
 Grab a cup of joe at Java Love Coffee Roasting Co. and enjoy it on the hill overlooking White Lake or lounging on the front porch at a vintage porcelain kitchen table.
 Lake Superior State Park is a lovely spot for a leisurely fall stroll or picnic.

 Callicoon